Other Communication & Journalism

 Skills for Other Communications Majors

-other communications majors are found most commonly in careers in which the following skills are important:
+A major in other communications prepares you for careers in which the following skill-sets are crucial:

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.